 Is this your first time to D23 Expo?

 If so, prepare to be overwhelmed!
 Just know going in you can’t do it all.
 It doesn’t matter if you’re a Sorcerer’s Package guest or not.
 You literally can’t do it all.
-This is the first year I’ve had the chance to be a Sorcerer and I already received an email from Disney that I’ll need to pick and choose what I want to see.
+Last time was the first I’ve had the chance to be a Sorcerer and I received an email from Disney that I’ll need to pick and choose what I want to see.

 So how do you make the most of your time at D23 Expo?
 Let me give you 5 tips to help you prepare:

 Panels or Pavilions?
 Since you know you can’t do it all, you have to choose, and really it all comes down to one choice – stuff or shows.
 Panels or pavilions.
 And there are no right answers.
 My buddy John always picks the shows.
 I always pick the stuff.
 To me, I’ll hear the information from him right after the panel is over, but if I miss out on getting those limited edition pins I was looking forward to, they are just gone.
 On the other hand, he and his son enjoy the show so much they make it a point to go together every Expo.
 It’s not just the reveals, it’s also the special guest appearances, the spontaneous performances, and the surprises that Disney magic brings forth.
 People walk out simply floored.
 They even forget they willingly let a complete stranger watch their cell phone.
 If you go for the stuff, you MIGHT get something incredible, but you’ll miss quite a few panels getting it.
 Waiting in line, grabbing your stuff, then waiting in line again to pay for it.
 It’s a lot of waiting.
 Which leads me to my next tip.